jlangch/venice/doc/readme/recursion.md

 is such an example of a non [primitive recursive function](https://en.wikipedia.org/wiki/Primitive_recursive_function) that can not be de-recursed into loops.

+## Recursion and Memoization

+While *memoization* is doing a good job computing fibonacci numbers using simple recursion it has to raise its arms with the *Ackermann* function.

 ## Compare recursion efficiency